 Perinatal Mental Health

 Mental health has become a notable topic in society.
 During pregnancy, this is called perinatal mental health, which refers to the mothers’ mental health during and after the pregnancy.
 The transition from motherhood can be both wonderful and stressful simultaneously.
 A mother’s mental wellness plays a significant role in the bonding between mother and baby.
-Perinatal mental health affects approximately 20% of new and expectant moms.
+Perinatal mental health affects approximately 20 percent of new and expectant moms.
 Pregnancy can bring a wide range of conditions into a woman's life, and mental health is vital to the mother's overall well-being.

 Many mothers suffer from post-partum depression, more commonly known as “baby blues.”
 This is a disorder that occurs after the birth of a baby, and symptoms may include:

 - feeling anxious